 GHA, at its discretion, may restrict application intake, suspend application intake, and close waiting lists in whole or in part.
-The decision to close the waiting list will be based on the number of applications available for a particular size and type of unit and the ability of GHA to house an applicant in an appropriate unit within a reasonable period of time.
+The decision to close the waiting list will be based on the number of applications available for a particular size and type of unit and the ability of GHA to house an applicant in an appropriate unit within a reasonable period.

-GHA may open the waiting list to preference-eligible only families, special populations only, or, if GHA has site based waiting lists, it may open waiting lists for specific sites.
+GHA may open the waiting list to preference-eligible only families or for special populations.

-When GHA opens the waiting list, GHA will advertise through public notice in the following newspapers, minority publications and media entities.
-Location(s) and program(s) for which applications are being accepted in the local paper of record, "minority" newspapers, and other media.
-To reach persons with disabilities or special populations, GHA will provide notice to local organizations representing the interests and needs of the disabled/special.
+When GHA opens the waiting list, GHA will advertise through public notice in the local newspapers, minority publications and media.
+To reach persons with disabilities or special populations, GHA will provide notice to local organizations representing the interests and needs of the disabled.

 The notices will be made in an accessible format if requested.
-They will provide potential applicants with information that includes the GHA address and telephone number, how to submit an application, and information on eligibility requirements.
+They will provide potential applicants with information that includes the GHA address and telephone number, how to apply, and information on eligibility requirements.